kolan72/PoliNorError/README.md

 These methods create the `DelayErrorProcessor` object behind the scenes.
 The `WithWait` method also has overload that accept the `DelayErrorProcessor` argument.
 This method allows you to customize the delay behavior by inheriting from the  `DelayErrorProcessor` class.

 Faulted retries errors saving is configuring by `Action<PolicyResult, Exception>` parameter of one of the constructors and by default save errors in `PolicyResult.Errors` collection.
-For huge numbers of retries, memory-related exceptions may occur, and the handling process will be interrupted.
-You can pass your own delegate to avoid this.
+For huge numbers of retries, memory-related exceptions, such as `OutOfMemoryException`, may occur while saving handling exceptions in the `PolicyResult.Errors` property.
+This exception will be handled, wrapped up in a `CatchBlockException`, and saved in the `PolicyResult.CatchBlockErrors`.
+If you want to interrupt the handling process after that, create a Retry policy or processor with the `failedIfSaveErrorThrow` parameter set to true.

+Moreover, you can also customize error saving by calling the `UseCustomErrorSaver` or `UseCustomErrorSaverOf` methods to save errors elsewhere.
+These methods have the `IErrorProcessor` type or delegates that take an exception argument as a parameter.
+When error saving is customized, the `PolicyResult.ErrorsNotUsed` property will be set to true.

 For testing purposes there is a `RetryPolicy` constructor that has `Action<RetryCountInfoOptions>` parameter.
 `RetryPolicy` can be customized of your implementation of `IRetryProcessor` interface.

 ### FallbackPolicy
 The policy rule for the `FallbackPolicy` is that it can't handle error when the fallback delegate throws an exception.
 If it happens, this exception will be wrapped up in a `CatchBlockException` exception with the `IsCritical` property set to true, which will be saved in the `CatchBlockErrors` property of the `PolicyResult` object.
 Additionally, the `PolicyResult.IsFailed` property will be set to true.

 You can setup this policy for different return types:
 ```csharp
   var userFallbackPolicy = new FallbackPolicy()